CharlieLeee/muwanx/docs/docs/getting-started/core-concepts.md

 # Core Concepts

-This guide introduces the core concepts and architecture of Muwanx.
+This guide introduces the core concepts and architecture of muwanx.

 ## Architecture Overview

-Muwanx follows a hierarchical structure:
+muwanx follows a hierarchical structure:

 ```
 Builder